shaack/bootstrap-input-spinner/README.md

 ##### buttonsOnly

-In `buttonsOnly` mode (set `true`) no direct text input is allowed, the text-input gets the attribute `readOnly`.
+In `buttonsOnly` mode (set `true`) no direct text input is allowed, the text-input gets the attribute `readonly`.
 But the plus and minus buttons still allow to change the value.

 ### Programmatic change and read of value